Kasar Devi: Kasar Devi temple

-Overview and mystery
+Geomagnetic field and regional lore

+The ridge surrounding the Kasar Devi temple, popularly known as "Crank's Ridge," has achieved notable contemporary exposure due to widespread claims of localized geomagnetic anomalies.
+Popular literature and regional tourism boards frequently assert that the site falls within a specialized geomagnetic zone under the direct impact of the Van Allen radiation belt, drawing comparisons to other historical sites like Machu Picchu in Peru and Stonehenge in the United Kingdom.
+According to these popular accounts, the NASA has allegedly documented a "dip" or "gap" in the radiation belts over the Kaashay hills, resulting in heightened cosmic energy or magnetic fields conducive to altered states of consciousness and deep meditation.

+Getting there

 Kasar Devi is situated on a hilltop, on the edge of a ridge off the Almora-Bageshwar highway on the Kaashay hills of Kumaon Himalayas.
 As it is situated above the ridge of Almora town, it is accessible through eight-km hike from Almora or 10 km by road.
-One km away is the village of Kalimath popular with tourists.
-Also close by is the Binsar Wildlife Sanctuary, which lies 30 km away.
+One km away is the village of Kalimath, popular with tourists.
+Also close by is the Binsar Wildlife Sanctuary, 30 km away.

-It is being developed as a tourist place in Uttarakhand and Uttarakhand government have many plans to develop this place.
-Presently the work of construction of ropeway from the district headquarter to Kasar Devi is in progress.